hopdrive/hasura-event-detector/README.md

    netlify-function-name.js (requires shared and local jobs directories)
 ```

-### Avoid Event Module Dependencies
+### Event Module Dependencies

 Netlify will not be able to track down the dependencies from within any event modules since they are dynamically loaded.
-So avoid requiring external packages from within these files.
-Instead put all dependencies into the job modules themselves.
+So to get around this, we create an index.js file in the events folder that exports every event module from the events folder.
+We import all of these exported modules from the events folder into the netlify function with a single import but then we don't use it.
+Just requiring it is enough to ensure all of the event modules and their dependencies are included in the netlify function build.

 ### Sharing Job Functions